Using Docker for Ruby on Rails development on Windows

 • Capistrano - remote server automation and deployment

-Codebase is hosted on GitHub in private repository.
+Codebase is hosted on GitHub in a private repository.

 Step by step I built and configured Docker images, containers, and wired services to cover all the requirements above.